cumbanch/TACS-COVID-G2/README.md

 <a id="starting-fe"></a>
 ### Starting the frontend

 The frontend consists in one container for the React application.
-You need to create an environment file (`.env.development`) in the root folder and then run `npm start.
+You need to create an environment file (`.env.development`) in the root folder and then run `npm start`.
 These are the environment variables:

 <a id="environment-fe"></a>
 #### Environment variables